10 Best Multimeters under $100 of 2024 – Top Picks & Reviews

 With this device, you can measure AC and DC voltage, resistance, continuity, diodes, and DC current, though you can’t measure AC current with it.
 It’s got a large, backlit display that’s easy to read, though it has a max display count of 2000.
 Still, it can measure resistance up to 200 megohms; a capability that was absent from many multimeters that cost multiple times what this one goes for.

 To keep you safe, this meter features overload protection on all ranges.
-For protecting the device, a rubber sleeve has been wrapped around it that provides protection from drops and rough handling.
+To protect the device, a rubber sleeve has been wrapped around it that provides protection from drops and rough handling.
 All in all, this device is capable and affordable, which is why we think it’s the best multimeter under $100.

 3. Klein Tools MM600 HVAC Multimeter – Premium Choice